 Does the app provide information that is applicable to you?

 Many apps provide excellent information or tools for survivors, such as screening tools to help identify abuse.
-However, several of these apps are developed for specific populations, such as a university or TAFE students.
+However, several of these apps are developed for specific populations or geographical locations, such as university or TAFE students.
 Although some of the information can be helpful, the resources listed may be specific to students only.
-If you are looking for resources and information that is more applicable to you, contact the 1-800-RESPECT (1-800-737-732) or a state hotline.
+If you are looking for resources and information that is more applicable to you, contact 1-800-RESPECT (1-800-737-732) or a state hotline.

 Does it look like the app was created from a reliable source with expertise in domestic violence, sexual assault and stalking?

 Many apps have been created by or in consultation with anti-violence experts and the information provided is recommended for survivors of abuse.
-Some apps, however, were not created by organisations with this expertise and may offer information or suggestions that aren’t recommended.
+Some apps, however, were not created by organisations with this expertise and may offer information or suggestions that aren’t recommended or don’t work as stated in the marketing.
 Always trust your instincts and do what feels safest for you.
 Know that you are not to blame for the abuse that someone else is perpetrating against you.
-If you see something in an app that you aren’t sure about, ring 1-800-RESPECT (1-800-737-732) or a state-based hotline.
+Seek out legitimate user reviews and if you see something in an app that you aren’t sure about, ring 1-800-RESPECT (1-800-737-732) or a state-based hotline.

 Personal safety apps are meant to allow the user to quickly send a message to one or several trusted individuals to let them know you need assistance in an emergency.
 Be sure to let anyone you list as a trusted individual know what it could mean if they receive a message from you.
 Test these apps with your friends and family to make sure that the apps work and that your friends and family will recognize what the message will look like.
 Talk to them about what they can do and the best and fastest way for them to respond.